-Either British Gold and Silver or Spanish
+Either British Gold and Silver or Spanish Dollars.
+Farming Stock can be purchased in

 Not easy to be determined.
 In many situations the greater proportion is appropriated to the growing of Hay.

 None where grazing is exclusively pursued; after the Hay Harvest the cattle are turned upon the Meadow Lands.